aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-deploying-disconnected.md

 If you require cluster configuration changes outside of the base GitOps ZTP pipeline configuration, there are three options:

 Apply the additional configuration after the ZTP pipeline is complete

-When the GitOps ZTP pipeline deployment is complete, the deployed cluster is ready for application workloads.
+:   When the GitOps ZTP pipeline deployment is complete, the deployed cluster is ready for application workloads.
 At this point, you can install additional Operators and apply configurations specific to your requirements.
 Ensure that additional configurations do not negatively affect the performance of the platform or allocated CPU budget.

 Add content to the ZTP library

-The base source CRs that you deploy with the GitOps ZTP pipeline can be augmented with custom content as required.
+:   The base source CRs that you deploy with the GitOps ZTP pipeline can be augmented with custom content as required.

 Create extra manifests for the cluster installation

-Extra manifests are applied during installation and makes the installation process more efficient.
+:   Extra manifests are applied during installation and makes the installation process more efficient.

 !!! important
     Providing additional source CRs or modifying existing source CRs can significantly impact the performance or CPU profile of OpenShift Container Platform.

--   See [Adding new content to the GitOps ZTP pipeline](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-adding-new-content-to-gitops-ztp_ztp-deploying-disconnected) for more information about adding or modifying existing source CRs in the `ztp-site-generate` container.
+-   See [Adding new content to the GitOps ZTP pipeline](../scalability_and_performance/ztp-deploying-disconnected/#ztp-adding-new-content-to-gitops-ztp_ztp-deploying-disconnected) for more information about adding or modifying existing source CRs in the `ztp-site-generate` container.

--   See [Customizing the ZTP GitOps pipeline with extra manifests](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-customizing-the-install-extra-manifests_ztp-deploying-disconnected) for more information on adding extra manifests.
+-   See [Customizing the ZTP GitOps pipeline with extra manifests](../scalability_and_performance/ztp-deploying-disconnected/#ztp-customizing-the-install-extra-manifests_ztp-deploying-disconnected) for more information on adding extra manifests.

 ## Adding new content to the GitOps ZTP pipeline

 The source CRs in the GitOps ZTP site generator container provide a set of critical features and node tuning settings for RAN Distributed Unit (DU) applications.
 These are applied to the clusters that you deploy with ZTP.
 To add or modify existing source CRs in the `ztp-site-generate` container, rebuild the `ztp-site-generate` container and make it available to the hub cluster, typically from the disconnected registry associated with the hub cluster.
 Any valid OpenShift Container Platform CR can be added.

 Perform the following procedure to add new content to the ZTP pipeline.

+**Procedure**

 1. Create a directory containing a Containerfile and the source CR YAML files that you want to include in the updated `ztp-site-generate` container, for example: